telekom/wikipedia-22-12-de-dpr/README.md

 ### Questions

-The dataset has a total (train + test) of 786,353 questions.
+The dataset has a total of 786,353 questions (train + test).
 That is an average of 5.84 questions per context.
 We have a maximum of 6 questions per context.